A VR escape room. Created using Unreal Engine 5, compatible with the Meta Quest 3.

 By interactive performance, there should be some aspect of human performance in the experience.
 This could be storytelling, theatre, animation, music, a light show, physical puppeteering, etc. It must be interactive - That means that it has to be affected by the user's choices in some way.

-Creating a VR Game has been on my list of future projects, so I couldn't say no to the opportunity of utilising a Meta Quest headset.
-While creating this game, I was also balancing my other projects: creating an OpenGL scene, learning and implementing advanced algorithms and data structures using Haskell and writing my Literature Review for my dissertation.
-Consequently, organisation was essential.
-Having all my tasks written down in organised lists has always aided me in completing my projects, in addition to consistently working on each project bit by bit while prioritising the most important tasks.
+Creating a VR game had been on my list of future projects, so I was keen to take the opportunity to work with a Meta Quest headset.
+During this period, I was also balancing multiple other responsibilities, including developing an OpenGL scene, learning and implementing advanced algorithms and data structures in Haskell, and writing my dissertation literature review.
+As a result, strong organisation was essential.

-Having completed these projects within the set deadlines was extremely gratifying.
-When looking back on my time during my master's, I often think about this semester and the workload I managed to carry.
-I am quite proud of the challenges I faced and the overall projects I managed to create.
+Completing these projects within the required timeframe was extremely rewarding.
+Looking back on my Master’s, I often reflect on this semester in particular and the workload I was able to manage.
+I am proud of both the challenges I faced and the projects I was able to deliver.